The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 BNI or other networking groups with online directories

-These links are valuable because they're both local and industry-relevant—exactly what Google wants to see.
+These links are especially valuable because they're both local and industry-relevant—exactly what Google wants to see.

 Local News and Media Mentions

-Getting mentioned in local news, blogs, or online publications can earn powerful backlinks.
-This takes more effort but can have significant impact.
+Getting mentioned in local news outlets, blogs, or online publications can earn powerful backlinks from high-authority sites.

 Ways to earn local media links: